scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** force

-Fire a volley of 3 force blasts against creatures in range.
-The blasts travel around corners and obstacles, homing in on their target and ignoring cover.
-You may have all blasts target the same creature, or split the blasts between creatures.
-Make a spellcasting roll against the creatures Strength save.
-On success they take 0/1 in force damage for every blast aimed at them, replacing a 0/1 with a 1/0 for every critical rolled.
+Fire a volley of 3 force blasts against creatures within range.
+The blasts travel around corners and obstacles, homing in on their targets and ignoring cover.
+You may direct all blasts at the same creature or split them between creatures.
+Make a spellcasting roll against the creature's Strength save.
+On a successful roll, they take 0/1 force damage for each blast aimed at them, instead replacing a wound die with a wound for every critical rolled.

-Fire another blast for every level cast above 1st.
+Fire an additional blast for each level cast above 1st.